 The term "thrombus" describes a large blood clot that forms inside a blood vessel or within the heart.
 An embolus is a small clot that breaks off of a thrombus and then becomes lodged in a blood vessel.
 Together, these conditions are called thromboembolism, which is obstruction of blood flow caused by an embolism from a blood clot.

-Feline aortic thromboembolism (FATE) occurs when a blood clot develops in the heart, then part of that clot breaks off and becomes lodged in an artery, obstructing blood flow.
+Feline aortic thromboembolism (FATE) occurs when a blood clot develops in the heart, and then part of that clot breaks off and becomes lodged in an artery, obstructing blood flow.
 The saddle region is a common area for clot obstruction.
-A saddle thrombus is a painful event that occurs suddenly and disrupts circulation to the rear part of the body.
+A saddle thrombus is a painful event that occurs suddenly and disrupts circulation to the rear part of the cat's body.
 This is an emergency situation that can lead to death.